Beyond the Final Answer: Evaluating the Reasoning Trajectories of Tool-Augmented Agents: Case Studies

-\item \textbf{An effective and efficient trajectory-focused evaluation framework} that assesses the logical soundness of an agent's reasoning process without depending on a single ground-truth path, allowing for more flexible and realistic performance analysis even with small LLMs.

-\item \textbf{A comprehensive, multi-dimensional assessment methodology} that evaluates an agent based on crucial yet often overlooked metrics (i.e., efficiency, hallucination, and adaptivity) offering a holistic view of the agent's capabilities beyond final accuracy.

-\item \textbf{An in-depth analysis and actionable insights} of current LLM agent performance on complex tool-use tasks, revealing key trends and suggesting concrete strategies for improving their reasoning and reliability.
+In summary, our main contributions are as follows: \begin{itemize}[leftmargin=.1in] \item \textbf{An effective and efficient trajectory-focused evaluation framework} that assesses the logical soundness of an agent's reasoning process without depending on a single ground-truth path, allowing for more flexible and realistic performance analysis even with small LLMs. \item \textbf{A comprehensive, multi-dimensional assessment methodology} that evaluates an agent based on crucial yet often overlooked metrics (i.e., efficiency, hallucination, and adaptivity) offering a holistic view of the agent's capabilities beyond final accuracy. \item \textbf{An in-depth analysis and actionable insights} of current LLM agent performance on complex tool-use tasks, revealing key trends and suggesting concrete strategies for improving their reasoning and reliability. \end{itemize}